Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/QueryOGCAPICQLFilters/README.md

 CQL (Common Query Language) is an OGC-created query language used to query for subsets of features.
 Use CQL filters to narrow geometry results from an OGC feature table.

 ## How to use the sample
-The sample loads displaying 1000 features within the OGC API feature service.
+The sample loads displaying a maximum of 1000 features within the OGC API feature service.
 Select a sample CQL query from the drop down menu.
-Optionally, adjust the max features value in the text box, and enter a date range to query the data with a time extent.
+Optionally, adjust the max features value in the text box, and enter a date range such as June 13, 2011 (06-13-2011) to January 7, 2012 (01-07-2012) to narrow down the results based on time extent.
 Press the "Query" button to see the query applied to the OGC API features shown on the map.

 ## How it works
 1. Create an `OgcFeatureCollectionTable` object using a URL to an OGC API feature service and a collection ID.